 Empirical material

 The empirical material in this study comprises a wide variety of material that together can provide a broad picture of the Swedish government’s discourse of social innovation, and how gender equality is intertwined with and articulated within this discourse.
 The entry point into the empirical material will be the Strategy because it speaks from a position of authority and thus may be argued to be influential in shaping the discourse of social innovation.
 The Strategy captures how the government articulates its strategic goals and approach towards social entrepreneurship and social innovation, and to some extent, towards social change.
-In addition to the Strategy itself, media material about it and different texts published by, or connected with, Vinnova, the Swedish innovation agency, will be analysed.
+In addition to the Strategy itself, media material about it and different texts published by, or connected with, Vinnova will be analysed.

 The Strategy is a document that does not include specific policy decisions, such as rules, legislation or the allocation of resources, but rather states the government’s overarching goals and intentions within the field of social enterprises and social innovation.
 It is a 12-page document published in 2018 by the ministry of enterprise and innovation.
 The main goal of the Strategy is formulated as:

-… to strengthen the development of social enterprises, to stimulate their participation in solving societal challenges and contribute to the public sector’s awareness and use of social entrepreneurship and social entrepreneurs as valuable actors in the development of a sustainable society.
+to strengthen the development of social enterprises, to stimulate their participation in solving societal challenges and contribute to the public sector’s awareness and use of social entrepreneurship and social entrepreneurs as valuable actors in the development of a sustainable society.
 (Regeringen 2018, p.6, author’s translation)

 This goal is broken down into five focus areas and a section targeting its implementation.
 The Strategy states that it is in line with the government’s ambition to implement the UN’s Agenda 2030 for sustainable development.
 Nowhere in the document or on the government’s webpage is it stated which documents, proposals or preparatory work form the foundations for the Strategy.